opencrvs/documentation/v1.9.0/general/community.md

 ## Product councils

 The product council includes countries using OpenCRVS and industry experts.
 The OpenCRVS Core team consults the product council to develop new OpenCRVS functionality by running virtual workshops.
-Together we explore the requirements for new features such as a Public Portal - so that a solution can be developed that suites all countries.\
+Together we explore the requirements for new features such as a Public Portal - so that a solution can be developed that suites all countries. \
 \
 Contact team@opencrvs.org if you want to be notified of upcoming product council sessions

 Are you a system implementor developing a new feature and want to engage the product council?
 Lets us know team@opencrvs.org!

-## Join the community
+## Join the community&#x20;

-Share your insights on CRVS and engage with other like minded individuals at [https://community.opencrvs.org/](https://community.opencrvs.org/)
+Share your insights on CRVS and engage with other like minded individuals at [https://community.opencrvs.org/](https://community.opencrvs.org/)&#x20;